paulstothard/helpful_commands/README.md

 ## Run a program using Docker

-In this example a Docker container is used to run legacy BLAST.
+### Perform a sequence comparison using legacy BLAST

 Download the legacy BLAST Docker image: